crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 Final Project<span class="text-muted"> : Part 4</span>
 =============================================================

 This will be a preliminary  analysis for your final report.
-Your final report and final presentation are both due on Wednesday May 8, 2019.
+Your final report and final presentation are both due on the day of the final.
 You'll have to perform some sort of quantitative analysis on your project.
 Please look over [the questions that you'll have to answer for your final report](final-project-part5.html#survey), so that you get a sense of what is expected of you for the final writeup.

 In this final project milestone, you will perform a preliminary analysis on the data that you collected from your classmates or through a crowdsourcing platform, if you've already begun collecting real data.